-Community Awareness Emergency Response and its name is self-explanatory.
+Community Awareness and Emergency Response (CAER) and its name is self-explanatory.
 CAER advances community safety through communication, education and awareness.
 CAER efforts also include assisting the community in becoming better prepared for all kinds of emergencies – chemical, transportation and natural.

 CAER was established in 1988 by the Chemical Manufacturers Association (CMA) as part of Responsible Care.
 The purpose of Responsible Care was to respond to public concerns about the manufacture and use of chemicals.